 Ross believes that that academic knowledge is important as is continuing ones professional development via courses, seminars et al. He states that the domestic dog has always been not only his student, but his teacher.

 There is no greater way to learn than to immerse oneself into the subject of study.
-Ross has been fortunate indeed to have experienced two years living with a very large and changing pack of dogs.
+Ross has been fortunate indeed to have experienced four years living with a very large and changing pack of dogs.
 A pack numbering anywhere between 12 and 47.
 From Chihuahua’s, to Poodles, French Bulldogs, Boxers, Labradors, German Shepherds a multitude of Great Danes – the list is exhaustive; all ‘free-range’ and free to express normal dog to dog behaviour.

 Ross would argue that there is no better way to learn than being surrounded by dogs.
 The way that new pack members are brought in and accepted is quite amazing to see.
 The incoming dog is usually so daunted by the numbers of dogs that even aggressive dogs can be successfully integrated without much issue.
 Whilst they all take varying amounts of time to settle – the average is a few hours until they are settled and relaxed.
 Some dogs end up staying for quite a while depending on their breed or specific problems.